derricks/derricks.github.io/magpie.md

 That part above where I say "you do you" about looking up stuff?
 It's still true, but just know what you're up against.

 ## Start Memorizing
+Some of succeeding at Magpie's (or any puzzle with clues, probably) is having a wide array of knowledge you can quickly draw on.
 [Big Dave's blog](http://bigdave44.com/features/the-mine/) is another (and often overlapping) great set of strategic things to memorize.
+For the actual practice of memorizing, I'm a big fan of [the method of loci](https://en.wikipedia.org/wiki/Method_of_loci), a Swiss-army knife of a technique, as a starting tactic.
+Dominic O'Brien's _[Quantum Memory Power](https://bookshop.org/p/books/quantum-memory-power-learn-to-improve-your-memory-with-the-world-memory-champion-dominic-o-brien/14126115?ean=9781722503246)_ is a decent intro to the topic, though there are a host of similar books that all walk you through the process, so check your local library.
+I've also come up with custom strategies for things like Periodic Table symbols, though they're simply tweaks on well-known techniques.

 Here are some of the things I'm working to memorize:
   * Countries